sidpremkumar/HNews/PrivacyPolicy/README.md

 This document is based upon the [Automattic Privacy Policy](http://automattic.com/privacy/) and is licensed under [Creative Commons Attribution Share-Alike License 2.5](http://creativecommons.org/licenses/by-sa/2.5/).
 Basically, this means you can use it verbatim or edited, but you must release new versions under the same license and you have to credit Automattic somewhere (like this!).
 Automattic is not connected with and does not sponsor or endorse HNews or its use of the work.

-HNews, Inc. ("HNews") makes available services include our web sites ([URL] and [URL]), our blog, our API, and any other software, sites, and services offered by HNews in connection to any of those (taken together, the "Service").
+HNews, Inc. ("HNews") makes available services include our blog, our API, and any other software, sites, and services offered by HNews in connection to any of those (taken together, the "Service").
 It is HNews's policy to respect your privacy regarding any information we may collect while operating our websites.

 ### Questions

-If you have question about this Privacy Policy, please contact us at [CONTACT EMAIL]
+If you have question about this Privacy Policy, please contact us at sid.premkumar@gmail.com

 ### Visitors